Your submission was sent successfully! Close

 Any time you partition your disk, you should be prepared to lose everything on the disk should you make a mistake or something goes wrong during partitioning.
 The programs used in installation are quite reliable, most have seen years of use, but they also perform destructive actions.

-There are many ways to boot the installer but the simplest and most common way is to create a bootable USB stick to boot the system to be installed with (tutorials for other operating systems are also available).
+There are many ways to boot the installer but the simplest and most common way is to create a bootable USB stick to boot from (tutorials for other operating systems are also available).

 Plug the USB stick into the system to be installed and start it.